monicahomescu/Exercises-in-Assembly/README.md

 a.
 Read two numbers a and b (in base 10) from the keyboard and calculate their product.
 This value will be stored in a variable called "result" (defined in the data segment).

 b.
 A file name is given (defined in the data segment).
 Create a file with the given name, then read numbers from the keyboard and write only the numbers divisible by 7 to file, until the value '0' is read from the keyboard.

+## Exercise 6

+Read a string of unsigned numbers in base 10 from keyboard.
+Determine the maximum value of the string and write it in the file max.txt (it will be created) in 16  base.